Continuous Delivery Tutorial:

 Software development has seen a steep outlook and approach difference to keep up with the current market trends and consumer needs.
-While the traditional waterfall approach was more sequential and planned, it has setbacks in terms of satisfying customer expectations of the final product.
+While the traditional waterfall approach was more sequential and planned, it has setbacks in terms of satisfying customer expectations for the final product.

 The agile methodology then came as the perfect answer as it ensured functionality/feature installments to be delivered at the end of short development cycles or sprints.
 Soon it became the way of life.

 However, to take Agile to the next level, it is essential to test the software almost around the same time as it is built.
 This method of “Shift left” or “Early testing” drastically boosts an accuracy of the software and makes it less error-prone.